 Earlier this month, PR Advanced: Breaking Barriers held its New England regional conference on Boston University’s campus, bringing together a spectrum of PR professionals and beginners for a day of informational sessions, networking, and free snacks.

 The day started early at 8 a.m. with a keynote address from Graham Kahn, Director of Social Advertising and Insights at Digital Royalty, followed by two breakout sessions including, “Innovative & Engaging Campaigns” and “Journalists’ Relationships with PR, Advertising, and Marketing Pros.”Both sessions included great discussions and insights from professionals that PR novices like myself could learn a lot from.
-Here are seven tips that I picked up from the conference that I’ve taken into my tech PR career, and might help others trying to break into the PR scene:
+Here are seven tips that I picked up from the conference that I’ve taken into my tech PR career, and might help others trying to break into the PR services industry.

 1. People aren’t fans of facts or brands, they’re fans of personality.